Illawarra Hawks: History

 On 17 June 2019, high school phenom LaMelo Ball announced on ESPN's The Jump that he will sign with the Illawarra Hawks.
 Ball became the second high school phenom to enter the NBL's Next Stars program for the 2019–20 NBL season, with R. J. Hampton of the New Zealand Breakers being the first.
 The pair played against each other on 24 October 2019, with the game between the Hawks and the New Zealand Breakers becoming the most watched game in NBL history with nearly two million views globally on Facebook.

 In April 2020, the NBL took back the licence for the Illawarra Hawks after the club was placed into voluntary administration.
 In May 2020, creditors voted to liquidate the Hawks, but the NBL vowed to keep club alive.
 On 17 June 2020 the NBL announced that Dorry Kordahi, Bryan Colangelo and Michael Proctor had been awarded the license for the club.

 Under the agreement with the new ownership, the team was renamed The Hawks, in an effort to broaden the team's appeal in New South Wales.
 The NBL faced fierce backlash to the decision to strip the Illawarra name, and in February 2021 the NBL agreed to allow the club to be renamed the Illawarra Hawks after a successful campaign by the new owners to boost membership and corporate support.

 In the 2022–23 season, the Hawks had four imports suffer season-ending injuries: Justin Robinson, George King, Peyton Siva and Michael Frazier II.

+In the 2024–25 season, the Hawks earned their first ever minor premiership by finishing on top of the ladder with a 20–9 record.
+They went on to reach the NBL Grand Final with a 2–1 semi-finals series victory over the South East Melbourne Phoenix.
+In the grand final series, the Hawks and Melbourne United split the first four games, each winning their two games on the road.
+In a game three loss at home, import Trey Kell suffered a knee injury that ruled him out of game four.
+In game four in Melbourne, the Hawks lost centre Sam Froling to an Achilles injury in the second quarter but went on to win the game and send the series to game five in Wollongong.
+Kell returned in game five and alongside William Hickey, helped the Hawks win the championship with a 114–104 series-clinching victory.
+It marked the Hawks' first championship since 2001.
+The team was subsequently presented with the keys to the city by the City of Wollongong, a common practice when a Wollongong sporting team wins a national title.